krf12/krf12.github.io/_posts/2015-02-17-ninth-post.markdown

 categories: project raytracing design
 ---

-I have two things to discuss in the post today, my progress with ray tracing and the beginnings of my design specfication.
+I have two things to discuss in the post today, my progress with ray tracing and the beginnings of my design specification.

 I had found a good three.js ray tracing renderer example yesterday and attempted to integrate it with my current project.
 Unfortunately, under the duress of the apparent intensiveness of the model I had built so far, the ray tracer proceeded to